matthewhammer/dragginz/README.md

 ## Types with Constructors?

-We can make a Types.String type for a field, but how could we do something like Types.String(20), where the field can take constructor arguments that can be used for validation, truncation etc.
+We can make a Types.String type for a field, but how could we do something like Types.String(20), where the field can take constructor arguments that can be used for validation, truncation etc.~~~~

-## Template vs Instance

-PetTemplate and Pet being the in-game instance of a Pet, or Pet being the template and PetInstance being the instance?
-Is it possible to come up with a good naming convention?

 ## Fixtures

 Need a good way to instantiate data that's static and unchanging, such as the different levels of Rarity.
 Could potentially tables like Rarity, AreaGuide, LengthGuide be stored in a different format.

 ~~---~~